vanelsberg/AzureMogoDbDataMigration/README.md

 3. Close the web page.

 ## Finalizing
 Be patient.
 The database is busy rebuilding indexes.
-This may take some time, dependang on the data size of your database.
+Depending on the data size of your database this may take some time .

-1. WAIT for about 30 minutes
+1. WAIT for about 30 minutes.
-2. Open the NS web page and check the _Nighscout Admin Tools_ (it should not show errors on reading the database)
+2. Open the NS web page and check the _Nighscout Admin Tools_ until it does not show errors on reading the database.
 3. Use the Admin page to "trim" your database by deleting _devicestatus/treatments/entries_ older then 180 days.

 Now let the site run for some time before you start changing settings or uploading data.